claceio/docs/content/docs/Applications/Overview.md

    clace app command [command options] [arguments...]

 COMMANDS:
-   create   Create a new app
-   list     List apps
-   delete   Delete an app
-   approve  Approve app permissions reload   Reload the app source code promote  Promote the app from staging to production update   Update Clace apps settings help, h  Shows a list of commands or help for one command
+   create           Create a new app list             List apps delete           Delete an app approve          Approve app permissions reload           Reload the app source code promote          Promote the app from staging to production update-settings  Update Clace apps settings.
+Settings changes are NOT staged, they apply immediately to matched stage, prod and preview apps. update-metadata  Update Clace app metadata.
+Metadata updates are staged and have to be promoted to prod.
+Use "clace param" to update app parameter metadata. help, h          Shows a list of commands or help for one command
 ```

 The app management subcommands are under the `app` command.
 The `preview` command manages preview app for an app and `version` command manages versions for an app.
 The `account` command is for managing accounts for an app.